TOD-theses/paper-T-RACE/main.typ

 With our definition, the state changes $Delta_T_A$ and $Delta_T_B$ from the normal execution are equivalent to the state changes that happened on the blockchain.
 Also, the reverse order is closely related to the state from the blockchain, as we start with the world states before $T_A$ and $T_B$ and only change state keys that were modified by $T_A$ and $T_B$, thus only the state keys relevant to analyze for TOD.
 Furthermore, we prevent effects from block environment changes by using the same environments as on the blockchain.

-This contrasts other implementations, where transactions are executed in different block environments than originally, are executed based on a different starting state or ignore the impact of intermediary transactions.
+This contrasts other implementations, where transactions are executed in different block environments than originally, a different world state is used for the first transaction or the effect of intermediary transactions is ignored.
 All three cases can alter the execution of $T_A$ and $T_B$, such that the result is not closely related to the blockchain anymore.

 == Definition weaknesses
 <sec:weaknesses>

-=== Approximation focus on impact on $T_B$ <sec:weakness-focus-on-tb>
+=== Approximation focuses on effect on $T_B$ <sec:weakness-focus-on-tb>

-In some cases, the transaction order can impact the execution of the individual transactions, but does not affect the overall result of executing both transactions.
+In some cases, the transaction order can affect the execution of the individual transactions, but does not affect the overall result of executing both transactions.
 The approximation does not consider the execution of $T_A$ after $T_B$ in the reverse order, which could lead to incorrect TOD classification.

 For example, consider the case where both $T_A$ and $T_B$ multiply a value in a storage slot by 5.
 If the storage slot initially has the value 1, then executing both $T_A$ and $T_B$ will result in 25, regardless of the order.
 However, the state changes $Delta_T_B$ and $Delta'_T_B$ are different, as for one scenario the value changes from 1 to 5 and for the other from 5 to 25.
 Therefore, this would be classified as approximately TOD.